hema2601/OnBenchmarkingAndMonitoring/content/My Own Testing Infrastructure/Components/Single Experiment Script.md

 ```

 The `-s` option indicates that we are running the server, the `-1` options says that we want to end the server after one run instead of having it run persistently, and `-J` makes iperf print its output in json-format.
-iperf's output is then redirected into an iperf.json file in the `current_path` and we use the `&` to detach the iperf process from hte command line, so we don't wait for it to finish.
+iperf's output is then redirected into an iperf.json file in the `current_path` and we use the `&` to detach the iperf process from the command line, so we don't wait for it to finish.

 The `IPERF_BIN` and `IPERF_CUSTOM_ARGS` serve the purpose of flexibly converting between running vanilla iperf or my [custom iperf](https://github.com/hema2601/iperf).